-- Has a clear, progressive e-safety education programme as part of the Computing curriculum / PSHE curriculum. - to STOP and THINK before they CLICK - to develop a range of strategies to evaluate and verify information before accepting its accuracy - o to be aware that the author of a web site / page may have a particular bias or purpose and to develop skills to recognise what that may be - o to know how to narrow down or refine a search - [for older pupils] to understand how search engines work and to understand that this affects the results they see at the top of the listings; - to understand acceptable behaviour when using an online environment / email, i.e. be polite, no bad or abusive language or other inappropriate behaviour; keeping personal information private - to understand how photographs can be manipulated and how web content can attract the wrong sort of attention - o to understand why on-line 'friends' may not be who they say they are and to understand why they should be careful in online environments - to understand why they should not post or share detailed accounts of their personal lives, contact information, daily routines, location, photographs and videos and to know how to ensure they have turned-on privacy settings - to understand why they must not post pictures or videos of others without their permission - to know not to download any files such as music files without permission - to have strategies for dealing with receipt of inappropriate materials - [for older pupils] to understand why and how some people will 'groom' young people for sexual reasons - to understand the impact of cyber-bullying, sexting and trolling and know how to seek help if they are affected by any form of online bullying. - to know how to report any abuse including cyber-bullying; and how to seek help if they experience problems when using the internet and related technologies, i.e. parent or carer, teacher or trusted staff member, or an organisation such as Childline or the CLICK CEOP button (available on our website) - to understand issues around plagiarism when copying materials from the web, how to check copyright and also know that they must respect and acknowledge copyright / intellectual property rights to understand issues around aspects of the commercial use of the Internet, as age appropriate.
-This may include, risks in pop-ups; buying on-line; on-line gaming / gambling
+- Has a clear, progressive e-safety education programme as part of the Computing curriculum / PSHE curriculum. - To STOP and THINK before they CLICK. - To develop a range of strategies to evaluate and verify information before accepting its accuracy. - To be aware that the author of a web site / page may have a particular bias or purpose and to develop skills to recognise what that may be. - To know how to narrow down or refine a search. - [For older pupils] to understand how search engines work and to understand that this affects the results they see at the top of the listings. - To understand acceptable behaviour when using an online environment / email, i.e., be polite, no bad or abusive language or other inappropriate behaviour, keeping personal information private. - To understand how photographs can be manipulated and how web content can attract the wrong sort of attention. - To understand why on-line 'friends' may not be who they say they are and to understand why they should be careful in online environments. - To understand why they should not post or share detailed accounts of their personal lives, contact information, daily routines, location, photographs, and videos and to know how to ensure they have turned-on privacy settings. - To understand why they must not post pictures or videos of others without their permission. - To know not to download any files such as music files without permission. - To have strategies for dealing with receipt of inappropriate materials. - [For older pupils] to understand why and how some people will 'groom' young people for sexual reasons. - To understand the impact of cyber-bullying, sexting, and trolling and know how to seek help if they are affected by any form of online bullying. - To know how to report any abuse including cyber-bullying; and how to seek help if they experience problems when using the internet and related technologies, i.e., parent or carer, teacher or trusted staff member, or an organisation. - To understand issues around plagiarism when copying materials from the web, how to check copyright and also know that they must respect and acknowledge copyright / intellectual property rights. - To understand issues around aspects of the commercial use of the Internet, as age appropriate.
+This may include the risks in pop-ups; buying on-line; on-line gaming / gambling.